Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Louis-Ambroise LAMOUREAUX (1799-1849)

-One searches the church and civil and records of South Louisiana in vain for another reference to the name until the early 1800s, when 27-year-old Louis Ambroise Lamoureaux of Binic, Côtes-du-Nord, France, married 17-year-old Adèle Julie or Julie Adèle, daughter of Acadian Jean Joseph Boudreaux, at the Thibodauxville church, Lafourche Interior Parish, in July 1826.
+One searches the church and civil and records of South Louisiana in vain for another reference to the name until the early 1800s, when 27-year-old Louis Ambroise Lamoureaux of Binic, Côtes-du-Nord, France, married 17-year-old Adèle Julie or Julie Adèle, daughter of Acadian Jean Joseph Boudreaux and his French Creole wife Marie Vincente Montet, at the Thibodauxville church, Lafourche Interior Parish, in July 1826.
 Their daughter married a Boudreaux cousin.
-Louis Ambroise remarried to another Acadian, Azélie Adélaïde, called Adélaïde, daughter of Hippolyte LeBlanc and widow of Joseph Eugène Aucoin, in a civil ceremony in Lafourche Interior Parish in June 1840; Louis Ambroise was 41 years old at the time of the wedding.
-Adélaïde gave him another daughter, who married into the Aucoin family, but no more sons.
-Louis Ambroise died in Lafourche Interior Parish in December 1849; he was only 50 years old.
+Louis Ambroise, at age 41, remarried to another Acadian, Azélie Adélaïde, called Adélaïde, daughter of Acadians Jacques Hippolyte LeBlanc and Marie Marguerite Gaudet and widow of Joseph Eugène Aucoin, in a civil ceremony in Lafourche Interior Parish in June 1840.
+Adélaïde gave him another daughter, Félicité, who married into the Aucoin family, but no more sons.
+Louis Ambroise died in Lafourche Interior Parish in December 1849, age 50.
 Four of his five sons, all by his first wife, settled on upper Bayou Lafourche.

 1

-Oldest son Louis Édouard, by his first wife, born in Lafourche Interior Parish in April 1826, married Rosalie or Rose, daughter of Acadian Joseph Daigle, at the Thibodaux church, Lafourche Interior Parish, in February 1846.
+Oldest son Louis Édouard, by his father's first wife, born in Lafourche Interior Parish in April 1826, married Rosalie or Rose, daughter of Acadians Joseph Daigle and Marie Marguerite Richard, at the Thibodaux church, Lafourche Interior Parish, in February 1846.
 Their son Émile Adam Cosoff was born in Lafourche Interior Parish in September 1849 but died at age 4 in March 1853.
 In December 1850, the federal census taker in Lafourche Interior Parish counted a single slave--an 18-year-old black female--on Louis E. Lamoureux's farm.

 2

-Jean Joseph, called Joseph, by his first wife, born in Lafourche Interior Parish in June 1829, married Lea, daughter of Léandre Bannon Thibodaux and widow of Sylvain Pontiff, in a civil ceremony in Terrebonne Parish in September 1848, and sanctified the marriage at the Thibodaux church, Lafourche Interior Parish, in May 1850; Lea was a granddaughter of former Louisiana governor Henry Schuyler Thibodaux.
+Jean Joseph, called Joseph, by his father's first wife, born in Lafourche Interior Parish in June 1829, married Lea, daughter of Léandre Bannon Thibodaux and his Acadian Adélaïde Bergeron and widow of Sylvain Pontiff, in a civil ceremony in Terrebonne Parish in September 1848, and sanctified the marriage at the Thibodaux church, Lafourche Interior Parish, in May 1850; Lea was a granddaughter of former Louisiana governor Henry Schuyler Thibodaux.

 3

-René Adrien, by his first wife, born in Lafourche Interior Parish in November 1830, married Marie Sylvanie, called Sylvanie, daughter of Acadian Pierre Lamant Lejeune, at the Thibodaux church, Lafourche Interior Parish, in June 1851.
+René Adrien, by his father's first wife, born in Lafourche Interior Parish in November 1830, married Marie Sylvanie, called Sylvanie, daughter of Acadian Pierre Lamant Lejeune and Clementin LeBlanc, at the Thibodaux church, Lafourche Interior Parish, in June 1851.
 Their son Joseph Adrien was born in Lafourche Parish in May 1855, and Charles Édouard in April 1868.

 4